AnyaAven/jobly/tickets.md

 # TICKETS
 1: DONE: wrote docstring for sqlForPartialUpdate
 2: DONE: Write a unit test for sqlForPartialUpdate
-3: add functionality for sqlForPartialUpdate
+3: DONE add functionality for sqlForPartialUpdate
-4: refactor sqlForPartialUpdate

-4.1 Build out findBySearch for Company class
+4.0 DONE Build out findBySearch for Company class
-    - split into a helper function _getWhereClause()
+    - DONE split into a helper function _getWhereClause()
     - DONE: Write out docstring for _getWhereClause()
-    - write out tests for our _getWhereClause()
+    - DONE write out tests for our _getWhereClause()

 5: route test for GET /companies with query params